 * This statement is an Australian Government requirement under the National Consumer Credit Protection Act 2009.

-Am I eligible for a short term loan if I'm self-employed?
+Am I eligible for a payday loan if I'm self-employed?

 How does a payday loan work?